gjtiquia/fcc-frontend-project-1/README.md

+# Random Quote Machine
+One of the required projects for the Front End Development Libraries certification from freeCodeCamp.
+Link to project requirements: https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine

-# Getting Started with Create React App
+## Create React App README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: